Self Insurance Program Mistakes Can Be Costly

 If your program is a large deductible, you can check your E-Mod online with your rating bureau or request a copy of your E-Mod by mail.

 4. One of the unfortunate ways to start a self insurance program is with a bad Request For Proposal to acquire Third Party Administrator services for your company.
-As I pointed out in yesterday’s article, the TPA will be spending directly out of your company’s bank account.
+As I pointed out earlier in this article, the TPA will be spending directly out of your company’s bank account.

 One might think of a TPA as a bank of sorts.
 A TPA should be viewed as internal employees.
 You are giving the TPA a blank check to write every business day.